Bendy (franchise): Story

-Set in retro times, the series is focuses on Joey Drew Studios, a fictional animation studio run by Joey Drew, which was responsible for numerous popular characters such as Bendy and his friends.
-The plot revolves around the titular Ink Machine, a mysterious machine created by Drew and the Gent Corporation in order to create living cartoons, created from the souls of Drew's employees, and which is responsible for a ground hog loop day realm called the Cycle.
-Each Game has different protagonists trying to free themselves from the horrors in the ink world and against ink monsters such as the ink demon.
+Set in an undisclosed period in the first half of the 20th century, the series focuses on Joey Drew Studios, a fictional animation studio founded by Joey Drew, which, during its existence, was responsible for the creation of numerous popular cartoon characters such as Bendy and his friends.
+Before the closure of the studio, Drew created the titular Ink Machine, a mysterious device co-developed with the Gent Corporation in order to create living cartoons: the ink was derived from the souls of Drew's employees, which are additionally responsible for an alternate dimension stuck in a time loop called the Cycle.
+Each game has different protagonists trying to survive and free themselves from the horrors in the ink realm and against monsters created from the machine such as The Ink Demon.

 Characters

 Bendy, the titular character of the franchise, is a cartoon demon who serves as the mascot for Joey Drew Studios.
 He manifests in game as the Ink Demon, the Ink Machine's first creation, and a soulless monster which rules over the Cycle, which resets following his death.
 Other forms of the Ink Demon include a more benevolent cartoon Bendy and a monstrous form called Beast Bendy.
-The Ink Demon was the main villain of the first game and the prequel, and the overarching antagonist of the second game.
-Alice Angel is the female star of the Bendy cartoons, who is implied to be Bendy's love interest.
+The Ink Demon was the main villain of the first game and the prequel, and the central antagonist of the second game.

+Alice Angel is the female star of the Bendy cartoons.
 The two actresses who voiced the character, Susie Campbell and Allison Pendle, manifest as versions of Alice in the games.
 Susie manifests as Twisted Alice, a deformed, sadistic Alice who craves perfection, while Allison manifests as Allison Angel, a kindhearted survivor.
 There is also Boris the Wolf, one of Bendy's friends, who had many clones in the Cycle, all murdered by Twisted Alice.

 Daniel Lewek, Joey's former apprentice, became a kindhearted Boris named Buddy Boris.
 Thomas Conner, Allison's husband and an employee of the Gent Corporation, becomes Tom, a clone of Boris with a mechanical arm.
 Other versions of Boris include Brute Boris, a monstrous version of Buddy Boris after being experimented on by Twisted Alice, and Borkis, a clone of Boris with glowing eyes, who serves as a secret boss in Boris and the Dark Survival.

 Other ink creatures include the Butcher Gang, Bendy's archenemies from the cartoons, who appear as recurring enemies in each game.
-The members include Charley / Piper, the leader of the Butcher Gang who is a primate, Barley / Fisher a human sailor, and Edgar / Striker a spider.
+The members include Charley / Piper, the primate leader of the Butcher Gang, Barley / Fisher, a human sailor, and Edgar / Striker, a spider.
 Bendy and the Dark Revival adds a female member to the Butcher Gang called Carley / Slicer, a ghost girl.
-Other enemies includes Searchers and Lost Ones, former employees of Joey Drew Studios that have become trapped in the Cycle.
+Other enemies include Searchers and Lost Ones, former employees of Joey Drew Studios that have become trapped in the Cycle.